 Please ensure you have sufficiently trained to participate in the event or have allowed enough lead up time to prepare for the event.

-First aid stations are located at the start and finish as well as along the course, St John ambulance will have a tea at each of the drink stations and will also have roving teams on bikes along the course.
+First aid stations are located at the Start and Finish as well as along the course, St John ambulance will have a team at each of the drink stations and will also have roving teams on bikes along the course.

 Should you injure yourself while at the event please report this as soon as possible to event personnel which includes security guards, course marshals or event organisers; alternatively you can contact the event information line 1800 555 514 .